 The implementation of GASB 68, "Accounting and Financial Reporting for Pensions," which required the recording of the net pension liability and the deferred inflows and outflows of resources associated with pensions, has caused many funds to end the fiscal year in a deficit net position.
 The actuarially determined amounts are likely to vary significantly from year to year and are managed by the retirement systems and state Legislature to ensure the defined benefit plans are adequately funded to pay plan benefits to employees participating as they become due.
-For these reasons, the state does not include the pension-related liabilities or deferred inflow and outflows of resources in the rate-setting process for managing these funds as long as the funds are contributing the monitored by the retirement systems administering these plans and the state Legislature statutory required contributions.
-The amounts will continue to be monitored by the retirement systems administering these plans and the state Legislature.
+For these reasons, the state does not include the pension-related liabilities or deferred inflow and outflows of resources in the rate-setting process for managing these funds as long as the funds are contributing the monitored by the retirement systems administering these plans and the state Legislature.